lionirdeadman/lionirdeadman.github.io/content/micro/trying-vercel.md

 <!--more-->
 Hopefully it works out.
 The performance due to Vercel's edge network not being as expansive is a bit underwhelming but the features it provides I think are worth it.
 I don't think anyone will spit on loading times which are .2s slower.

+It turns out that Vercel doesn't `no-index` if using a custom domain so my hope to have a cool dev.thelion.website is over.
+That sucks.